spring-cloud/spring-cloud-stream/README.md

-# Spring Integration: Messaging as a Microservice
+# Spring Cloud Streams: Messaging as a Microservice

-This is an experimental project allowing a user to develop and run messaging microservices using Spring Integration and run them locally or in the cloud, or even on Spring XD.
+This project allows a user to develop and run messaging microservices using Spring Integration and run them locally, or in the cloud, or even on Spring XD.
 It also allows a user to develop and run an XD module locally.
-Just create `MessageChannels` "input" and/or "output" and add `@EnableMessageBus` and run your app as a Spring Boot app (single application context).
+Just create `MessageChannels` "input" and/or "output" and add `@EnableChannelBinding` and run your app as a Spring Boot app (single application context).
 You just need to connect to the physical broker for the bus, which is automatic if the relevant bus implementation is available on the classpath.
 The sample uses Redis.

 Here's a sample source module (output channel only):

 ```
 @SpringBootApplication
-@EnableMessageBus
+@EnableChannelBinding
 @ComponentScan(basePackageClasses=ModuleDefinition.class)
 public class ModuleApplication {